Charles Kaufman (judge)

-Charles Kaufman (1920–2004) was an American judge for the Third Circuit Court of Michigan, with jurisdiction over south-east Michigan and its largest city, Detroit.
+Charles Kaufman (February 13, 1920 – June 30, 2004) was a Jewish-American judge for the Third Circuit Court of Michigan, with jurisdiction over south-east Michigan and its largest city, Detroit.
+He is mostly remembered for sentencing Ronald Ebens and Michael Nitz to probation for the 1982 killing of Vincent Chin in Detroit.

 Biography

-Born in 1920, Kaufman served as a navigator for the Army Air Force during World War II.
-He became a POW (prisoner of war) in Japanese prison camp when his plane was shot down after 27 missions.
+Born on February 13, 1920, Kaufman served as a navigator for the Army Air Force during World War II.
+He became a POW (prisoner of war) in a Japanese prison camp when his plane was shot down after 27 missions.

 After the war, Kaufman graduated from Wayne State University Law School in 1948, and joined his father's firm before winning the election for Common Pleas Court Judge in 1959, and Wayne County Third Circuit Court of Michigan in 1964 where he served for 30 years.
 He also was a candidate for the First District of the Michigan Court of Appeals in 1968 and 1982, and a Michigan State Supreme Court candidate in 1976.
+He received the Eleanor Roosevelt Humanitarian Award from the Anti-Defamation League and was the chairman of the civil rights fundraising organization Fund for Equal Justice.